 Each product subfolder must contain subfolders for the component dataset files (DATASET_FILES), support files (SUPPORT_FILES) and Catalogues (CATALOGUES) as required.

-Individual data files or detailed ISO 19115- 1/2/3 metadata may be optionally placed in their own subfolders or grouped together.
+Individual data files may be optionally placed in their own subfolders (as demonstrated in the S-102 folder in above example) or grouped together (as demonstrated in the S-101 folder in above example).
+The ISOMetadataFile (ref figure 17-2) must be located in the SUPPORT_FILES folder.
+If used, all associated ISOMetadataFile must have unique names.
+The name of the associated XML Metadata file should not be used to describe the physical content of the file.
+The associated XML Metadata file must be named MD_<data file base name>.XML

 Support files, on the other hand, may be grouped together in one folder to prevent duplication across multiple dataset folders.
 Similarly, when needed, an Exchange Set may carry additional Catalogues and/or their different versions which should also be grouped together in one folder.